vjvardhan/finzly-api-developerportal/developer-portal/returnPayments.md

 ### **Return a payment**

-You can use below API to return a payment as long as it allowed as per the payment rail return rules.
+You can return a payment using this API if the payment rail supports the return of payments.

 [PUT/payments/{paymentUID}/return](https://finzlyconnect-api-developer-portal.redoc.ly/openapi/paymentapi/operation/returnPaymentV3/)